top of page

 SG-JB Crossing: It’s a Breeze to use Auto-Gates at Malaysia Immigrations

-Singapore citizens with valid electronic passports will be able to use the auto-gates (or electronic gates) at Malaysia checkpoints, the same way that Malaysia passport holders do, under the MACS 2.0 programme.
-The good news was announced just couple of days before Chinese New Year 2023.
+Singapore citizens with valid electronic passports are able to use the auto-gates (or electronic gates) at Malaysia checkpoints, same as Malaysia passport holders, under the new Malaysia Automated Clearance System 2.0 (MACS 2.0) programme.
+This good news was announced just couple of days before Chinese New Year 2023.

-However, there are some false information being circulated online that misled me to avoid using the new scheme on my first trip to Johor Bahru after CNY.
-After observing how some Singapore passport holders had made use of the auto-gates to clear immigration easily, I decided to go through the process of registering for MACS 2.0 and experience it for myself on my second trip there.
+However, some false information* was being circulated online regarding the application for MACS that misled me to avoid using the new scheme on my first trip to Johor Bahru after CNY.
+After observing how some Singapore passport holders had made use of the auto-gates to clear immigration easily, I decided to go through the process of registering for MACS 2.0 and experience it for myself on my second trip over the border.

-Note that there is no need to apply and pay RM30 for MACS (which is the original MACS 1.0) for Singapore citizens to use the auto-gates under the new scheme.
+*Note: There is NO need for Singapore citizens to apply and pay RM30 for MACS (which is the original MACS 1.0 meant for Malaysia Long-Term Immigration Pass holders) in order to use the auto-gates under the new scheme.

 Singapore citizens can use MACS 2.0 auto-gates at the following checkpoints: